flo-compiler/flo/docs/README.md

 # FLo Documentation
 ## Introduction
-Flo is a programming language designed to be general-purpose with a natural feel when used and fast when run.
+Flo is a programming language designed to be general-purpose, statically typed and compiled with a natural feel when used and fast when run.
 Like all other programming languages, it is a tool to help programmers to write fast and efficient computer instructions.
-Syntactically and semantically, it resembles a lot of modern interpreted high-level languages, and this vision will show in a lot of design decisions made in the language production.
+Syntactically and semantically, it resembles a lot of modern interpreted high-level languages like python and typescript.

 ## Mathematical operators